Tutorial 1: NGS Pipeline with Custom Interactive Selection (PacBio), In-Vitro Library

 Important Note

 All remaining parameters can be kept as the default values.
-Scroll through the remaining Promoted Parameters to review the options.
+Scroll through remaining Promoted Parameters to get a sense of the options.

 1. Click the “Start Job” button.